vmperrone/Benchmarking-Quantum-Groundstate-Solvers/README.md

 Note: To keep a clean interface, you may uncomment out the %%capture line in cell 3 and 4 to hide the output in google colab.

 ##### Remote VS Code Editor
-1. Run cell 1, be sure to set up your own ngrok account and obtain your own ngrok token at www.
+1. Run cell 1, be sure to set up your own ngrok account and obtain your own ngrok token at https://ngrok.com/.
 It's free.
 Input your authentication token into cell 1 as indicated in a comment.
 2. Run cell 2.
 Click the first link in the first line of the output to open the remote server.
 3. Clone this repo in the VS Code editor.

+##### Other Pre-requisites
+In order to run the notebook experiements on real quantum device backends, you will need an IBM Quantum account and API authentication token to run VQE (and future QAOA) experiments (https://quantum-computing.ibm.com/) and a D-Wave Systems account and API authentication token (https://cloud.dwavesys.com/leap/login/?next=/leap/).
+Please use your own tokens as it would be unethical to use mine.

 #### Benchmarking Tool Workflow
 After setting up the notebook and installing the required packages, the notebook will progress to select and load a molecule using the PYSCF Driver and qiskit-nature tools.
 This will be the molecule subject to the various quantum groundstate solvers to be benchmarked.
 As the notebook progresses the methods described in the digrams below will be benchmarked.